Track 12: CT Passenger Stations, B-BO

 BELLE DOCK [> NEW HAVEN1]

-BELLE DOCK JUNCTION [> TIN BRIDGE]
+BELLE DOCK JUNCTION [> MILL RIVER JUNCTION]

 BENVENUE [NYNH&H, 1904]

 This stop was created for William A. Engeman's Benvenue Granite Co. quarry that flourished from ca. 1897 to 1908.
-The Courant said in May, 1904 that "Benvenue, a small settlement south of Middletown, is enjoying a decided boom.
+The Courant said in May, 1904 that "Benvenue, a small settlement in the southern part of Middletown, is enjoying a decided boom.
 The railroad company is erecting a station which it promised some time ago.
 A shed to accommodate 100 stone cutters will soon be finished, and two air plants are being put in.
 Beside this six new cottages are being erected and there are calls for twelve more."
-The station looks like a standard NYNH&H shelter of the era about and it was located about two miles north of MAROMAS.
+The station looks like a standard NYNH&H shelter of the era and it was located about two miles north of MAROMAS.
 The BENVENUE stop is seen on the 1907 and 1911TTs and on the RAM maps from 1910 until 1926, even though the name was changed to LAUREL, perhaps as early as 1910.
-The 1,000-acre operation employed as many as 500 men at its height and had its own five-mile railroad with switchbacks up the steep slope, two locomotives and a roundhouse.
+The 1,000-acre quarry operation employed as many as 500 men at its height and had its own five-mile railroad with switchbacks up the steep slope, two locomotives and a roundhouse.
 The 'granite railroad' could deliver product to boats at the quarry's river dock or could load it into NYNH&H cars for rail shipment via the Valley branch.
 The Courant reported in 1902 that there was an "an inexhaustible supply of blue gray granite of unusual strength" here but in 1908 said that the company was dismantling its equipment and sending it to Maine where it had another quarry.
 A 1912 article reported that the supply had run out suddenly and that activity had ceased four years earlier.
 Another chapter in the life of this station would come with its renaming as LAUREL.
 A new owner from New York so named the property for the profusion of the shrub in the area and began renting out the old cabins to tourists who came by trains that stopped here in the summer only.
 By 1915 the Interstate Feature Film Co. of New York was said to have purchased the old Benvenue property with the intention of using the rocky terrain for making movies.
 Famed actors Hamilton Crane and Sydney Shields were soon shooting The Brand of Shinto, an action film set in the Canadian Rockies that included a scene with Ms. Shields, a la Lillian Gish, crossing the Connecticut River on thin winter ice.
 We don't think this film made it to the big screen and we are not sure how long this Hollywood in Middletown lasted, but LAUREL remained a flag stop at least until 1923.
 Passenger service ended on the Valley branch ca. 1933.
-The fate of the station building is unknown.
-[REFS: SR/01/14/1895/07; HC/08/05/1897/11; NHER/12/07/1899/05; HC/08/02/1902/12; HC/05/30/1904/17; HC/07/14/1904/14; 1907TT; HC/03/07/1908/17; 1911TT; HC/08/02/1912/12; HC/08/30/1912/12; HC/08/13/1914/15; HC/01/17/1915/X2; 1923TT; HC/07/04/1937/B1; HC/06/14/1953/SM9; K98][rev021413]
+The 1938 SSRR list says the shelter shed was razed on 5/15/1938.
+[REFS: SR/01/14/1895/07; HC/08/05/1897/11; NHER/12/07/1899/05; HC/08/02/1902/12; HC/05/30/1904/17; HC/07/14/1904/14; 1907TT; HC/03/07/1908/17; 1911TT; HC/08/02/1912/12; HC/08/30/1912/12; HC/08/13/1914/15; HC/01/17/1915/X2; 1923TT; HC/07/04/1937/B1; HC/06/14/1953/SM9; K98][rev010317]

 This stop was created for William A. Engeman's Benvenue Granite Co. quarry that flourished from ca. 1897 to 1908.
-The Courant said in May, 1904 that "Benvenue, a small settlement south of Middletown, is enjoying a decided boom.
+The Courant said in May, 1904 that "Benvenue, a small settlement in the southern part of Middletown, is enjoying a decided boom.
 The railroad company is erecting a station which it promised some time ago.
 A shed to accommodate 100 stone cutters will soon be finished, and two air plants are being put in.
 Beside this six new cottages are being erected and there are calls for twelve more."
-The station looks like a standard NYNH&H shelter of the era about and it was located about two miles north of MAROMAS.
+The station looks like a standard NYNH&H shelter of the era and it was located about two miles north of MAROMAS.
 The BENVENUE stop is seen on the 1907 and 1911TTs and on the RAM maps from 1910 until 1926, even though the name was changed to LAUREL, perhaps as early as 1910.
-The 1,000-acre operation employed as many as 500 men at its height and had its own five-mile railroad with switchbacks up the steep slope, two locomotives and a roundhouse.
+The 1,000-acre quarry operation employed as many as 500 men at its height and had its own five-mile railroad with switchbacks up the steep slope, two locomotives and a roundhouse.
 The 'granite railroad' could deliver product to boats at the quarry's river dock or could load it into NYNH&H cars for rail shipment via the Valley branch.
 The Courant reported in 1902 that there was an "an inexhaustible supply of blue gray granite of unusual strength" here but in 1908 said that the company was dismantling its equipment and sending it to Maine where it had another quarry.
 A 1912 article reported that the supply had run out suddenly and that activity had ceased four years earlier.
 Another chapter in the life of this station would come with its renaming as LAUREL.
 A new owner from New York so named the property for the profusion of the shrub in the area and began renting out the old cabins to tourists who came by trains that stopped here in the summer only.
 By 1915 the Interstate Feature Film Co. of New York was said to have purchased the old Benvenue property with the intention of using the rocky terrain for making movies.
 Famed actors Hamilton Crane and Sydney Shields were soon shooting The Brand of Shinto, an action film set in the Canadian Rockies that included a scene with Ms. Shields, a la Lillian Gish, crossing the Connecticut River on thin winter ice.
 We don't think this film made it to the big screen and we are not sure how long this Hollywood in Middletown lasted, but LAUREL remained a flag stop at least until 1923.
 Passenger service ended on the Valley branch ca. 1933.
-The fate of the station building is unknown.
-[REFS: SR/01/14/1895/07; HC/08/05/1897/11; NHER/12/07/1899/05; HC/08/02/1902/12; HC/05/30/1904/17; HC/07/14/1904/14; 1907TT; HC/03/07/1908/17; 1911TT; HC/08/02/1912/12; HC/08/30/1912/12; HC/08/13/1914/15; HC/01/17/1915/X2; 1923TT; HC/07/04/1937/B1; HC/06/14/1953/SM9; K98][rev021413]
+The 1938 SSRR list says the shelter shed was razed on 5/15/1938.
+[REFS: SR/01/14/1895/07; HC/08/05/1897/11; NHER/12/07/1899/05; HC/08/02/1902/12; HC/05/30/1904/17; HC/07/14/1904/14; 1907TT; HC/03/07/1908/17; 1911TT; HC/08/02/1912/12; HC/08/30/1912/12; HC/08/13/1914/15; HC/01/17/1915/X2; 1923TT; HC/07/04/1937/B1; HC/06/14/1953/SM9; K98][rev010317]

 BERLIN1 [H&NH, 1839]